dslab-epfl/svshi/svshi/documentation/documentation.md

 ###### 4.3.3.1.2 CrossHair

 CrossHair [[8]](#8) is a Python library that allows to analyse a Python program.
 It is based on the idea developed by Bruni et Al. in their paper [[9]](#9).
 They propose a way of implementing symbolic execution engines with few code by using the actual runtime engine of the language.
 In a nutshell, the main idea is to leverage primitive operation dispatching to implement proxy values that will be passed around in place of the concrete values (e.g., `int`, `bool`, ...).
-Python implements everything as method call: for example, `a + b` becomes `a.__add__(b)` so it is possible to "hijack" this method dispatching to replace primitive types by proxies.
+Python implements everything as method calls: for example, `a + b` becomes `a.__add__(b)` so it is possible to "hijack" this method dispatching to replace primitive types by proxies.
 Doing so, it becomes possible to execute a function passing these proxy values instead of concrete values as arguments and record how these values are used.

-Then, it can construct path constraints and path conditions for the program and use a SMT solver to explore paths and find counterexamples.
+Then, the engine can construct path constraints and path conditions for the program and use a SMT solver to explore paths and find counterexamples.

 CrossHair proposes different "mode" of executions: `check`, `cover`, `diffbehavior` and `watch`. `watch` is an interactive version of `check` that runs in a terminal while one is coding in her favorite editor and gives live feedback and information every time she saves the file.